Therapy room at Lighthouse Autism Center with toys on a table with blue chairs and book shelves above

 • Leaving the house through a window or door without someone knowing.

-The first step to creating a safe environment for a child with autism is to use your home as a learning environment.
+The first step to creating a safe environment for an autistic child is to use your home as a learning environment.
 While removing your child from dangerous situations is important, it’s also a good idea to teach them home safety like you would any other skill.

 Use positive reinforcement when your child performs a home safety skill correctly or when they refrain from doing something that you’ve taught them is unsafe.
 Remember to keep home safety steps short and simple.